-- The smaller molecular size of R-134a refrigerant allows it to leak from smaller openings than R-12. - Prior to charging the system, Gaymar recommends evacuating the system to below 500 microns.
+- The smaller molecular size of R-134a refrigerant allows it to leak from smaller openings. - Prior to charging the system, Gaymar recommends evacuating the system to below 500 microns.
 Then, perform a vacuum decay test to assure there is not a large differential between the system and the vacuum pump.
-After 5 minutes, the system should still be at 500 microns or below. - For optimum performance, charge the system with the appropriate weight of R-134a refrigerant.
-Make sure that the entire charge is pulled from the gauge manifold and hoses into the system before disconnecting. - If it is necessary to check a unit's charge, purge the refrigerant gauge manifold and hoses with R-134a refrigerant from an external source before opening the service valves to prevent affecting the unit's charge.
+After 5 minutes, the system should still be at 500 microns or below. - For optimum performance, charge the R-134a system with 0.234kg (8.25oz.) of R-134a refrigerant.
+Make sure that the entire 0.234kg charge is pulled from the gauge manifold and hoses into the system before disconnecting. - If it is necessary to check a unit's charge, purge the refrigerant gauge manifold and hoses with R-134a refrigerant from an external source before opening the service valves to prevent affecting the unit's charge. - In a properly charged unit the low side refrigerant gauge pressure should be approximately 83-131 kPa (12-19 PSI); the high side pressure should be approximately 758-848 kPa (110-123 PSI).